Believing Your Dreams Into Reality

 Convince Yourself That It Is Possible

-and which has produced incredible results in its garden using Guidance.
-A
+produced incredible results in its garden using Guidance.
+A number of

 But the important thing is your own experience and that of others you know and trust.
 Remember times in your own life when you have felt a great sureness and rightness about what you were doing.
 Perhaps you felt for a time that you were leading a charmed life.
 Maybe you had a strong sense of being guided or companioned.
 Obstacles seemed to fall away as if by magic.
 It seemed as though you were being watched over by a guardian angel.

 In my own case two such incidents stick out.
 One was when I suddenly knew 1 should move from New York to San Francisco.
 Within a couple of days everything fell into place.
 The other case was when this book leapt into my head and then arranged all the details of getting itself published.

 Remember the times when you had dreams which turned out to be significant, the times when you might have known things you couldn't possibly have known.
 Think of the imaginary friends you had as a child (or thought you had).
 Remember any Visions you might have had, any Voices you might have heard.
 Ask other people about their experiences.
 You'll be amazed at how many will have something to tell you.

 Below are specific techniques for establishing contact with your higher self.
 Always perform the "Rose of Pink Light" meditation or use some other method of opening your heart center before you attempt contact.
 If you manifest Guidance from a lower center you may get (or at least be convinced that you are getting) ghosts or other frightening astral beings.
 If this should happen, simply surround yourself with white light and love the beings who are frightening you and allow them to vanish.